 What are keloid scars?

-Keloid formation can occur due to any type of skin injury, where the scar can end up larger than the original wound or problem.
-Keloids don’t pose any kind of health issue, but given they can be very unattractive, there are options to have them removed.
+Keloid formation can occur due to any type of skin injury.
+Unlike typical scars, keloids can grow beyond the original wound, creating a larger issue than the injury itself.
+These scars don’t pose any kind of health issue, but given that they can be a significant cosmetic issue, there are options to have them removed.

 “A scar is an important and integral part of wound healing and is your body’s natural response to injury of the skin,” says San Diego plastic surgeon Dr. Gilbert Lee.
 “The vast majority of scars heal in a cosmetically acceptable manner.
 However, when the scarring process is too vigorous, the over-healing process results in a hypertrophic scar or keloid.”

-Instead of forming a neat scar that is level with the surface of your skin, keloid scar tissue is “raised, rubbery, and usually a firm growth that overtakes the wound and continues to develop beyond the wound boundaries,” adds Dr. Lee.
+Instead of forming a neat scar that is level with the surface of your skin, keloid scar tissue is “raised, rubbery, and usually a firm growth that overtakes the wound and continues to develop,” says Lee.

 Keloids have a tendency to enlarge progressively over time.
-And if an individual is susceptible, they can also have multiple keloids.
+If an individual is susceptible, they can also have multiple keloids.

 Keloid scars vs. hypertrophic scars

-Hypertrophic and keloid scars can look similar in some cases but they are not the same.
+Hypertrophic and keloid scars can look similar in some cases, but they are not identical.

-“Hypertrophic scars look like a raised, reddish lump on the skin, but do not grow beyond the boundary of the injured site,” informs Dr. Lee.
+“Hypertrophic scars look like a raised, reddish lump on the skin, but do not grow beyond the boundary of the injured site,” says Lee.
 “In contrast, keloids proliferate beyond the boundaries of the initial skin injury and often continue to grow over time.
-And keloids are usually very thick and appear as red or purple colored lesions.”
+Keloids are usually very thick and appear as red or purple colored lesions.”

 Risk factors for keloid scar formation

-Keloid formation can occur from trauma, surgical excision, burns, body piercing, acne scars or any other skin injuries.
+Keloid formation can occur from trauma, surgical excision, burns, body piercing, acne scars, or any other skin injuries.
 Infections and hormonal dysfunctions have also been proposed as triggers in some people.
-Though not as common, chickenpox scars can lead to keloid scarring, too.
+Though not as common, chickenpox scars can lead to keloid scarring as well.

-Though anyone can get them, they are more prevalent between the ages of 10 and 30 years.
+Though anyone can get them, keloids typically occur between the ages of ten and 30 years.
 People with darker skin tones form keloids more frequently than those with lighter skin.

-Santa Monica dermatologist and professor of dermatology Dr. Tanya Kormeili suggests that women are more at risk from c-section, piercings – particularly ear piercings – and other forms of surgery.
-People of Asian and African American descent are at greatest risk of developing keloid scars on ears.
+Santa Monica dermatologist and professor of dermatology Dr. Tanya Kormeili suggests that women are more at risk from C-sections, piercings — particularly ear piercings — and following certain types of surgery.
+Those of Asian and sub-Saharan African descent are at a greatest risk for developing keloid scars on their ears.

 Is there a genetic component involved?